stormreply/fizz-buzz-api/packages/lambda/README.md

 # Fizz Buzz API Lambda

-This is the Schenck Process Auth Backend with TypeScript development.
+This is the Fizz Buzz API Lambda with TypeScript development.

 ## Documentation